 When you enter a relationship with someone you never, ever think of it ending.
 You won't know when, you won't know how, and you won't even begin to imagine it happening in some terrible fashion: like through text message, or a mix tape, or right before you go to dinner with their parents.

 When I was younger, I thought if someone was going to break up with me they would do it in some gorgeous fashion.
 Perhaps after being buzzed on some rose, he'd touch the edges of my split ends and tell me I'm just some overbearing vision of perfection and he needs to go north a bit while I go south to figure some things out.
 Or right before going on a skydiving trip, he could tell me it's important not to look down.

 But after a guy texted me that he was over and done with our whole thing, I decided to lower my breakup standards.
 Anyone in the future could literally leave a note with my doorman or comment on my blog or have their mom call me and tell me and it wouldn't hurt as bad as someone you care about ending it all, ending everything, over a text message.

-Though the stories you're about to read will make your heart burn a little, I must say I'm glad I'm not alone.
+Though the stories you're about to read will make your heart break a little, I must say I'm glad I'm not alone.

 1. In Bright Green Comic Sans